Thursday, November 14, 2024

 At that point Darin drops the accent and tells her about being a “hustler from L.A., down on his luck.”
 He gives a little speech that is a priceless takedown of himself: “Jesus, lady, I’m 34, my hair’s falling out.
 You were my long shot. ...Sorry, lady, I can’t afford to waste it.
 Lady, I used to be a pistol.
 Bang, bang, load, reload, now… Anyhow, I’ve gotta save it, in case.
 I mean, what if something finally turned up and I couldn’t make the scene? [shudders] I’d say we both got the shitty end of the stick.”
 Simmons proceeds to drape on him what looks to be a 100-dollar bill tied to one of her stockings.

-I included the above dialogue to show that the film is well-written, despite it being not necessarily a revelation.
-(Cassavetes’ Faces covered the same turf around the same time and was much harder-hitting in its view of middle-aged married couples.)
-The film did have one great legacy: The song “What Are You Doing the Rest of Your Life?” by Michel Legrand, and Marilyn and Alan Bergman made its debut here.
+I included the above dialogue to show that the film is well-written, despite it not being a revelation — Cassavetes’ Faces covered the same turf around the same time and was much harder-hitting in its view of middle-aged married couples.
+The film did have one great legacy, though: The song “What Are You Doing the Rest of Your Life?” by Michel Legrand and Marilyn and Alan Bergman made its debut here.
 (It was nominated for a Best Song Oscar but lost; in the meantime it’s been covered by many singers.)

 Bonus cast: Lloyd Bridges, Nanette Fabray, and, as John Forsythe’s boss, Dick Shawn, who is openly cheating on his wife, Tina Louise.